Our Team

 • Abigail Ross, PhD, Executive Director

 Abby decided to turn her life-long enthusiasm for nature into a career when as a college freshman she chaperoned a high school trip to the Galápagos Islands.
 Abby is a primatologist and earned her PhD in Evolutionary Anthropology from the University of Toronto.
 Her research broadly focuses on maternal care, environmental endocrinology, and nutritional ecology in lemurs.
-She has participated in conservation projects in Bolivia, Costa Rica, Equatorial Guinea, Madagascar, and South Africa.
-Her mentorship of Malagasy graduate students galvanized TDARFAC’s creation and first inspired Abby to advocate for conservation action in 2010.

 “Sentiment without action is the ruin of the soul.”